 Dualities and philosophy of science.
 I have also been interested in the contribution of dualities to broader questions in philosophy of science: in particular, their contribution to extant syntactic and semantic construals of empirical equivalence and of empirical under-determination, and on the practical uses of dualities—what I have called the ‘heuristic function’ of dualities.

 Scientific understanding and history of black holes.
 I work on scientific understanding (with Henk de Regt) and on other aspects of the epistemology of science (see paper 1, paper 2).
 With Jeroen van Dongen, I work on the history and philosophy of black holes, from the late 1960s to the most recent developments (see paper 1, paper 2).

 Philosophy of physics.
 My research in philosophy of physics focusses on dualities, the equivalence of theories, and the philosophy of string theory.
 I have recently worked out (with Jeremy Butterfield) a schema for dualities that can we have applied in various examples.
 We have also explored the connections between duality and symmetry.
-In upcoming work, I explain the contribution of the recent schema for duality to discussions of theoretical equivalence.
+I a recent paper, I explain the contribution of the recent schema for duality to discussions of theoretical equivalence.

 See my recent list of publications and activities under a separate tab.
 My full list of publications is linked to below.